Construction Debris Removal in Irvine, CA — Remodel & Demolition Cleanup

 It’s Monday morning.
 Your contractor just texted: the kitchen remodel is happening.
 Drywall coming down Tuesday.
 New framing going in Wednesday.
 Your kitchen is about to become a disaster zone of broken drywall, nails, lumber scraps, packaging from new appliances, and dust covering everything.

 Or maybe you’re tired of looking at that old wooden shed in your Turtle Rock backyard.
 It’s rotting.
 It’s ugly.
 You need it gone.
-But dismantling a structure safely isn’t a DIY weekend project—it requires someone who knows proper teardown sequence, how to handle old materials safely, and where debris actually goes.
+But dismantling a structure safely isn’t a DIY weekend project—it requires someone who knows proper teardown sequence, how to handle old materials safely, and where materials actually goes.

 Why Construction Debris Isn’t Just Regular Junk Removal